How To Choose a Suitable AQL Level?

 For every product manufactured, whether in batches or not, there is always a need to inspect them, as to whether or not the manufacturers meet the standards set for the product.
 Most manufacturers mass produce in batches.
 It would be a big waste of time, money and energy to go through all products one after the other.
 In fact, it might even be impossible to do so.
-That is why the AQL was introduced.
+That is why the AQL level was introduced.

 The AQL, acronym for Acceptance Quality Limit or Acceptance Quality Levels in some quarters, is an international standard for the ascertainment of quality in any product being inspected.
 The AQL is defined as the least tolerable quality level of a product.
 That is, the highest number of defective units of the product, of which anything above will lead to the rejection of the entire batch of the product.

-Although the AQL is an internationally recognized standard of ensuring the quality of products, different countries, and importers set different levels of acceptable quality for minor, major and critical defects in a batch of products.
+Although the AQL is an internationally recognized standard for ensuring the quality of products, different countries, and importers set different levels of acceptable quality for minor, major and critical defects in a batch of products.
 So different AQLs require for different products.
 Means of production as well as other factors to be considered while varying the AQL.
 What are these factors manufacturers should consider while setting AQLs for their products?

 Is it really necessary to set a suitable AQL for your production?
 Yes of course.
 Setting the right AQL for your production cannot be overemphasized.
 It helps you check and ensures the maintenance of the quality level of your products.
 Perfection is an abstract concept, especially in the line of production and manufacturing.
 Therefore, a manufacturer will deliver the good that is 100% without any form of defective.
 It is thus the job of the AQL to control the number of defective units in every batch produced.

-1. How To Set a Suitable AQL Balance Between Acceptance And Refusal of Your Batch?
+1. How To Set a Suitable AQL Level Between Acceptance And Refusal of Your Batch?